jakobharder/anno1800-jakobs-mods/README.md

 - Small Store Warehouse (+ skins for all mall types)
 - Small Ornamental mall (+ skins for all mall types)
 - Small Courtyard Restaurant
+- Small Post Office

 ### Skins

-- New town halls:
+- Town hall:
   adds 3 red brick town halls, the "new town hall" and two smaller town hall skyscrapers.
+- Guild house: higher guild house with 2 color skins
-- Residence Skins:
+- Residences:
-  adds paintbrush skins for artisans and engineers (also diagonal).
+  skins for normal and diagonal residences.
-  Uses less video memory for better performance than the Colour Collection, but is mostly on roof changes.
+  Use less video memory for better performance than the Colour Collection, but is mostly only roof changes.
 - Hotel, also in the NW if played with [New World Tourism](https://github.com/anno-mods/New-World-Tourism)
+- Factory variants:
+  adds Shift+V variations to vanilla production buildings.

+### Ornaments

+- Diagonal enclosed greenery on plaza and stone pavement
+- Skins with diagonal and other corner variations for fences and park paths

-## `[Addon] Industrial Cities`
+## `Jakob's Industrial Cities`

 ![](./doc/industrial-cities.jpg)